 - Fast, difficult breathing

 How is ARDS diagnosed?

-- Blood gases: This is also called an arterial blood gas, or ABG.
+- A blood gases test is also called an arterial blood gas, or ABG.
 Blood is taken from an artery (blood vessel) in your wrist, arm, or groin.
 Your blood is tested for the amount of oxygen and carbon dioxide in it.
-The results can tell caregivers how well your lungs are working.
+The results can tell healthcare providers how well your lungs are working.